We earn commissions from brands listed on this site, which influences how listings are presented.

 10. Microloans

 Microloans are small loans designed to provide up to $50,000 for startups, small businesses, or underrepresented entrepreneurs.
 Microloans are typically offered by nonprofit organizations or government-backed programs, such as the SBA, with interest rates ranging from 8% to 13%.
-Repayment terms are generally between 1 to 5 years.
+Repayment terms are generally between 1 and 7 years.
 Fees are often lower than traditional loans, and approval is relatively easy, with a focus on helping businesses with limited credit histories or fewer collateral options.
 It’s important to note that funds from an SBA microloan cannot be used to settle existing debts or to buy real estate.

 Great for: Microloans can be suitable for startups, small businesses, and entrepreneurs who need a small amount of capital to grow, especially those who may not qualify for traditional loans due to limited credit or experience.